 Fig. 2.
-Frame, showing Springs, Steering Column, Frakes, and Rear Axle Unit with Differential removed
+Frame, showing Springs, Steering Column, Brakes, and Rear Axle Unit with Differential removed

 The gearbox provides three speeds forward and reverse gear, and is controlled by a central gear-change lever sliding in a quadrant that retains it in position after each change is effected.
-The clutch is controlled by a foot pedal and providing that a small rubber ring is used in the manner to be explained later, the drive from the motor may be taken up very smoothly and gradually and transmitted to the road wheels.
+The clutch is controlled by a foot pedal and is fitted with a small Meccano Rubber Ring, the resilient nature of which enables the drive from the motor to be taken up very smoothly and gradually and transmitted to the road wheels.
 The differential gear has been improved and made more compact.
 The back axle unit is mounted on cantilever springs and any twisting tendency set up by the thrust of the propeller shaft is counteracted by torque rods attached to the main frame by a spring connection.